-Senior-Sergeant O’Reilly belted his metal baton against the door again.
+Senior-Sergeant O’Reilly belted his metal baton against the cell door again.
 The noise struck into my mate’s very soul.

 Senior-Sergeant O’Reilly – “OPEN THE DOOR JOHNNY.
 Now.”
 He pointed at the other copper with the no-doubt-often-wielded, baton.
 The door was opened.

-My mate was about to pass out.
+My mate was about to piss.